mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 ## Refactoring your Places controller

 Rails controllers should not include application logic.
 It is a best practice to put external APIs in their own class.
-A good place for such class is in the _lib_ folder.
-Place the following code into the file _lib/beermapping_api.rb_:
+A good place for such class is in the _services_ folder under the _app_ folder.
+Even though this folder is not automatically created, starting from Rails 5 the _services_ folder is autoloaded in boot sequence.
+Place the following code into the file _app/services/beermapping_api.rb_:

 ```ruby
 class BeermappingApi